 |Min Group size||6pax|

 Single: $770.00 per person/single occupancy

 Includes: Transportation, hotel accommodation, breakfast daily, entry fees and an English or French speaking Tour Guide

-Excluded: Visa fees to Togo and Benin, travel insurance, meals not indicated in the itinerary, drinks and beverages at meals, things of a personal nature like phone calls, laundry etc, tips for driver, guide and other service providers, any item or service not specifically listed in the itinerary as included.
+Excluded: Visa fees to Togo and Benin, travel insurance, meals not indicated in the itinerary, drinks and beverages at meals, COVID19 tests upon arrival and departure, things of a personal nature like phone calls, laundry etc, tips for driver, guide and other service providers, any item or service not specifically listed in the itinerary as included.

 Note: Itinerary and costs are subject to change.

 Day 1 Accra – Lome, Togo

 Depart Accra through the eastern coast to Aflao and after border crossing formalities, arrive in Lome and check into your hotel.
 After lunch, take a tour of Lome, capital of Togo.
 Visit the National Museum, the independence square, and the grand Marché where you can find some very colourful African fabrics.
 Also visit the Voodoo market (Akodessewa) where everything from traditional charms and medicines to the most bizarre items including snake potions, dried bat wings, monkey skulls, etc, are sold.
 Lome is also a shopper’s paradise for high quality tribal masks and crafts.
 In the evening, for those who are up to it, take a tour of Lome dubbed ‘Lome by Night’ and see how the people spend their evenings.
 Overnight in Lome.

 Day 2 Lome – Togoville – Ouidah – Cotonou, Benin